calendulish/ipf-tools/README.md

     python ipf.py -xf target.ipf
     or python ipf.py -x -f target.ipf

+Unpacking does not overwrite existing files by default, use `--overwrite` if you need that:

+    python ipf.py --overwrite -xf target.ipf

 You can also specify an output directory with `-C`:

     python ipf.py -xf target.ipf -C ./output/dir/